If you decide to create a bird habitat as part

 the gallavanting predator cat.

-Mostly when babies hatch and are kicked unceremoniously out of
+You might have to save and care for little birds, when babies hatch and are kicked unceremoniously out of

 their nests before they can fly.
 There is about a 3-day gap